petrodcas/FreeGamesFinder/readme.md

 All the data is requested from the API: <https://www.gamerpower.com/api/giveaways>

-The included scripts *Set-ScheduledTask.ps1* and *Unset-ScheduledTask.ps1* allow to set or remove its execution from PC start-up.
+The included scripts *Set-ScheduledTask.ps1* and *Unset-ScheduledTask.ps1* allow to set or remove its execution from User start-up.

 After any execution of the *Get-NewFreeGames* script, two .csv files will be generated inside the powershell_scripts folder.